 Add or Remove trusted computers

-You can remove computers from your set of trusted computers at any time.
+You can remove computers and devices from your trusted list at any time.
 To do so:

-- On the "Registered computers" tab, click Require codes > Remove this computer from my trusted list to remove the computer you’re using at the time or to remove other computers from your trusted list, click Change setting > Require codes.
+- On the "Registered computers" tab, select Require codes > Remove this computer from my trusted list.

-You might be asked to give your username, password, and a code multiple times despite having checked the box next to "Trust this computer" at sign-in.
-Usually this is because your browser does not have cookies enabled, is set to delete cookies after a certain period of time, or is set to delete cookies every time you quit the browser.
+You might be asked to give your username, password, and code more than once even though you checked the box next to "Trust this computer" at sign-in.
+Usually this is because your browser, like Chrome or Firefox, doesn’t have cookies enabled or is set to delete cookies after a certain period of time.

-Try following the steps below if you don’t want to enter a verification code every time you sign in.
+If you don’t want to enter a 2-Step Verification code or use your Security Key every time you sign in, try these steps: